kherty21/hcp-streamlit-demo/README.md

 Implement Dynamic HCP Targeting & Segmentation using AI-driven predictive modeling to optimize pharmaceutical marketing efforts.
 By leveraging machine learning algorithms, the project aims to improve targeting precision, increase sales force efficiency, and enhance marketing ROI.

-This Streamlit app demonstrates an AI-powered dashboard to explore healthcare professional (HCP) data, visualize engagement trends, and predict prescribing lift using a logistic regression model.
+This Streamlit app demonstrates an AI-powered dashboard to explore healthcare professional (HCP) data, visualize engagement trends, and predict prescribing lift using a logistic regression model from scikit-learn.

 ## Problem Statement
 Pharmaceutical field teams and marketers often rely on static HCP segmentation models that fail to account for real-time engagement behavior, changes in prescribing trends, and cross-channel responsiveness.